eclipse-tractusx/item-relationship-service/docs/concept/#322-Provisioning-of-contract-definiton-for-assets/#322-Provisioning-of-contract-definiton-for-assets.md

 ## ContractAgreementId for submodels

 ### Option 1: Provide submodel for  contractAgreementId
+Impact:
-Impact: High invasive changes to the code, api, JobResponse and documentation.
+1. High invasive changes to the code, api, JobResponse and documentation.
+2. This variant complicates the optional (activatable/deactivatable) collection of ContractAggreementIds as these are an essential part of the response structure.

 ```json
   "contractAggreements" : [